Tracing the high-z cosmic web with Quaia: catalogues of voids and clusters in the quasar distribution: Results and deliverables

-As outlined in Section \ref{sec:data}, the fundamental step in our cosmographical analysis of the \emph{Quaia} catalogue is the estimation of the local density, based on the \texttt{ZOBOV} algorithm (see Fig.~\ref{fig:quasar_density_in_slice} and Fig.~\ref{fig:lightcone_map} for subsets of the density reconstruction).
-Then, extended coherent patterns in the QSO density field are defined as voids and clusters, and catalogues of such large-scale structures are created.
+As outlined in Section \ref{sec:data}, the fundamental step in our cosmographical analysis of the \emph{Quaia} catalogue was the estimation of the local density, based on the \texttt{ZOBOV} algorithm (see Fig.~\ref{fig:quasar_density_in_slice} and Fig.~\ref{fig:lightcone_map} for subsets of the density reconstruction).
+Then, we defined extended coherent patterns in the quasar density field as voids and clusters, and we created catalogues of such large-scale structures.

-The format of these catalogues of voids and clusters in the QSO distribution are described in Table~\ref{tab:void_or_cluster_cat}.
-Columns include positions (RA, Dec, z), effective radius ($R_{\rm eff}$), various density parameters (expressed as $\delta_{\rm min}$ minima and $\delta_{\rm avg}$ average of density fluctuation, with $\delta=\rho/\bar{\rho}-1$), and also an \texttt{EdgeFlag} to determine if the given void or cluster is close to the edge of the survey mask.
-For further details about these parameters, see e.g. \citet[][]{ZOBOV,Nadathur2016}.
+The format of these catalogues of voids and clusters in the quasar distribution is described in Table~\ref{tab:void_or_cluster_cat}.
+Columns include positions (RA, Dec, z), effective radius ($R_{\rm eff}$), various density parameters (expressed as $\delta_{\rm min}$ minima and $\delta_{\rm avg}$ average of density fluctuation, with $\delta=\rho/\bar{\rho}-1$), and also a binary \texttt{EdgeFlag} parameter to determine if the given void or cluster is close to the edge of the survey mask.
+Investigating the $\texttt{EdgeFlag}$ effects takes a significant part of this analysis because voids and clusters might show spurious signals where the data quality is lower near the survey mask.
+We note that future users of these catalogues might prune them based on their own preferences and explore the survey boundary effects.
+For further details about these void and cluster parameters see for example \cite{ZOBOV} and \cite{Nadathur2016}.

 In Figs.~\ref{fig:radius}-\ref{fig:redshift}, we present a detailed comparison of the \emph{Quaia} void and cluster catalogue parameters with the 50 mock catalogues that we analysed, given their mean and standard deviation.
-Each histogram shows $\sim5-10\%$ level agreement between observations and simulations, including distributions of their radii, average density, minimum/maximum density, and redshift distribution.
-We note that we constructed the histogram bars in a way that voids and clusters with $\texttt{EdgeFlag}=1$ appear on the top of the $\texttt{EdgeFlag}=0$ part of each bar, showing their contribution to the overall count (similarly for mocks, using error bars).
+Each histogram shows an $\sim5-10\%$ level of agreement between observations and simulations, including distributions of their radii, average density, minimum or maximum density, and redshift distribution.
+We note that we constructed the histogram bars in such a way that voids and clusters with $\texttt{EdgeFlag}=1$ appear on the top of the $\texttt{EdgeFlag}=0$ part of each bar, showing their contribution to the overall count (similarly for mocks, using error bars).
 Here we list and explain a few characteristic features of our catalogues: